Get the facts

 Misconception: “1080 contaminates drinking water”

-The Ministry of Health’s safe drinking threshold is extremely conservative: 0.003 mg/L. For a 70 kg adult to reach a toxic dose, they would need to drink over 230,000 litres of water at the maximum allowable level — far more than any practical exposure scenario.
+The Ministry of Health’s safe drinking threshold is extremely conservative: 2 parts per billion (ppb).
+For a 70 kg adult to reach a toxic dose, they would need to drink over 70,000 litres of water contaminated at this level in one sitting—far more than any practical exposure scenario.

 Fact: Aquatic species do not accumulate 1080 at levels dangerous to humans or themselves.

 Aquatic species do not accumulate 1080 at levels dangerous to humans or themselves.
-NIWA studies on koura (Lyver et al. 2005) show rapid elimination of 1080 even under artificial exposure to amounts of bait much higher than is realistic for an aerial operation.
-Similar studies on trout (Booth et al. 1999) and eels (Lyver et al. 2005) show negligible residue accumulation.
+A study on koura/New Zealand freshwater crayfish (Suren & Bonnett 2006) shows rapid elimination of 1080 even under artificial exposure to amounts of bait much higher than is realistic for an aerial operation.

-For example, based on the levels found in Lyver’s 2005 study, to reach a lethal dose a human would need to consume 40 kg of koura tail meat in one sitting.
+Based on the levels found in this study; to reach a lethal dose a human weighing 85kg would need to consume 40kg of koura tail meat in one sitting.
+A similar study on eels (Lyver et al. 2005) found negligible 1080 residue in their tissues.

 Fact: Predator control supports sustainable mahinga kai on the Tītī Islands.